Impact-Site-Verification: 85a12125-5860-4b7e-960f-d1d65fe37656

 Group by text-to-video control and fidelity.

-Must generate new video directly from text prompts, not just edit existing footage.Covers short cinematic clips through to longer-form text-to-video conversions.Excludes audio-only generators, static image tools, and clip editors.
+Must generate new video directly from text prompts, not just edit existing footage.Covers short cinematic clips through creator-facing prompt-to-video and faceless social drafting.Excludes audio-only generators, static image tools, and clip editors.

 What matters most